[NEW GUIDE] A Step-by-Step on Getting 3dB Beamwidth Right in Real-World Teleport Operations

 Why This Guide Exists

-Most antenna control systems rely on the -3dB (half-power) beamwidth as a core input.
+Most antenna control systems rely on the -3dB (half-power) beamwidth as a core input for satellite antennas.
 Step sizes, deadbands, scan patterns, and corrective movements are all derived from this single value.
 When it is wrong, tracking performance degrades in subtle but costly ways.

 In many systems, beamwidth is populated using a theoretical calculation based on dish diameter and operating frequency.
 That approach assumes near-perfect antenna conditions.
-In real teleports, antennas experience panel settling, feed changes, sub-reflector movement, waveguide losses, and mechanical wear over time.
+In real teleports, antennas experience panel settling, feed changes, sub-reflector movement, waveguide losses, and mechanical wear over time in custom antenna systems.
 As a result, the theoretical beamwidth often does not reflect the antenna’s actual performance in the field.

 The Radeus Labs guide was created to close that gap by providing a clear, repeatable method for measuring beamwidth as the antenna truly performs.